What will my residence hall room look like?

 How are roommates determined?

 As a new student, the Office of Residential Life will determine your housing assignment and roommate(s) match.
 The Associate Director of Residential Life meticulously reviews the room assignment forms and pairs students based on the criteria you provide in the areas we know are most critical and often challenging, such as sleeping habits and expectations around guests.
 The residence halls serve many functions.
 For this reason, the office prioritizes rest above study and social life.
 Our goal is to strike a balance among a handful of priorities to make matches where students can live together comfortably.
 As a new student, you can request a specific roommate.
 Please indicate this on your Room Assignment Form.
 This must be a mutual request.
 Make sure your proposed roommate also indicates their desire to live with you on their form.

 All returning students participate in our Spring Housing Process.
 This is a lottery-based process where students choose their residence hall, room assignment, and roommate.

 What should I do if I don’t get along with my roommate or another student in my community?

 We encourage you to be open and honest about your needs and communicate these needs whenever you are in conflict with someone in the community.
 It has been our experience that early conversation about differences resolves most problems.
 If you need help framing this conversation or a resolution is not readily found, you can seek the advice of the Residential Life student staff members.
 Each floor and building has an assigned student staff member who is trained to specifically deal with conflict and tensions that often arises in a residential community.
-When matters are more complex or multiple resolution attempts have occurred, the staff will refer you to an area Assistant Director of Residential Life.
-The Assistant Directors (ADs) are full-time, live-in professional staff available to advise, support, and assist students during their transition to college.
+When matters are more complex or multiple resolution attempts have occurred, the staff will refer you to an Area Coordinator in the Office of Residential Life.
+The Area Coordinators (ACs) are full-time, live-in professional staff available to advise, support, and assist students during their transition to college.